 How to configure granular audit policies for Logon Auditing (Windows Vista or later)?

-In Windows Server 2008 R2, Server 2012 and Windows 7, granular audit policies are integrated with the Group Policies, so they can be applied via a Group Policy Object (GPO) or Local Security Policies.
+In Windows Server 2008 R2, Server 2012, granular audit policies are integrated with the Group Policies, so they can be applied via a Group Policy Object (GPO) or Local Security Policies.

 A. Applying Granular Audit Policies via Local Policies

 To apply granular audit policies via Local Policies, perform the following: